-Boone County goes Blue to honor fallen Deputy Jacob Pickett
+Boone County goes blue to honor fallen Deputy Jacob Pickett

-BOONE COUNTY, IND. – Communities across central Indiana are remembering Deputy Jacob Pickett, a fallen hero who laid his life on the line to protect his community.
+BOONE COUNTY, Ind. – Communities across central Indiana are remembering Deputy Jacob Pickett, a fallen hero who laid his life on the line to protect his community.

-You do not have to look far to see the outpouring of support for fallen Boone County Sheriff’s deputy Jacob Pickett.
+You do not have to look far to see the outpouring of support for the fallen Boone County officer.

-“When something like this happens…the community comes together,” said a neighbor.
+“When something like this happens, the community comes together,” said a neighbor.

-The Blue ribbons, lights, and pins all serve as a reminder of his sacrifice.
+The blue ribbons, lights, and pins all serve as a reminder of his sacrifice.

 “These guys have a thankless job,” said owner of Barney’s Auto Sales Tim Barnes.

-Barnes has been a part of the Lebanon Community for nearly three decades.
+Barnes has been a part of the Lebanon community for nearly three decades.

 “He gave up his heart,” said Barnes.

-Barnes put Blue flags on cars in his lot to show his support for law enforcement.
+Barnes put blue flags on cars in his lot to show his support for law enforcement.

 “These flags represents that I’m with them 100%.
 People need to respect authority,” said Barnes.